SiamRahman29/IMLI-Project/Readme.md

 - `POST /set_word_of_the_day?word=...` — Set the word/phrase of the day
 - `GET /api/v2/trending-phrases` — Get trending phrases with filters (date, type, source)

+## Troubleshooting & Error Handling

+- **Social Media Scraping Disabled:**
+  - By default, social media scraping is disabled for safety.
+To enable, set `ENABLE_SOCIAL_MEDIA_SCRAPING = True` in `app/services/social_media_scraper.py`.
+  - If disabled, the backend and frontend will show info messages, not errors.

+- **Groq API Key Required:**
+  - Make sure you have a valid `GROQ_API_KEY` in your `.env` file for AI-powered trending word extraction.
+  - If missing, the backend will return a clear error message.

+- **News Scraping Issues:**
+  - If a news site changes its structure, scraping may fail for that site.
+Check backend logs for details.
+  - The system will still work if at least some scrapers succeed.

+- **Frontend Error Messages:**
+  - The frontend will now display backend error details if available, making debugging easier.

+- **General Debugging:**
+  - Check backend logs for `[ERROR]` or `[INFO]` messages.
+  - If you see a 500 error, the backend will include a traceback in the error detail for easier diagnosis.

 ## Acknowledgements
 - Bengali NLP: [NLTK](https://www.nltk.org/), [scikit-learn](https://scikit-learn.org/)